Business Plans with Bob Shepherd Associates

-The point of a Business Plan is in the Planning.
-There are 3 functions of a good business plan.
+The important bit of a Business Plan is the Planning.
+A good business plan has 3 functions :

-- To act as a blueprint for running the business
+To act as a blueprint for running this business

-The organisation and prioritisation of resources is most obvious.
-But let's decide now, at the planning stage, just who is needed to make it all work.
-Let's have all the contacts in place so that come the day of the launch it is all prepared.
+The organisation of resources is most obvious.
+But let's decide now, at the early planning stage, just who is needed to make it all work.
+Let's have all the contacts in place so that come the day of the launch it is all there ready.

-The third function is often ignored unfortunately.
-Any business should sit back and take stock every so often.
-The largest companies do that in a board meeting.
-‘What have we done?
+The third function is often ignored.
+Any business should take stock every so often.
+The largest companies do this in a board meeting.
+The questions asked are ‘What have we done?
 Where are we going?
 What have we forgotten?’
-In essence these are the questions raised at every board meeting and are what what a successful small business needs also.
+A successful small business needs to stop and think.

-Parts of the business plan will always need revision.
-It is a Plan after all, and your best educated assessment at the beginning.
-As time progresses some of it will be overtaken by events.
+Parts of the business plan will always need revising.
+It is a Plan after all, and your best educated guess at the beginning.
+As time goes on some of it will be overtaken by events.
 If it has been done well it will need revising upwards.
-If not so much, then new strategies are needed.
+If not so much, then new strategies may be needed.
 Understanding the structure and limitations of your business is vital.

-Whatever the case a Business Plan needs to be done and needs to be done well.
+Whatever the case a Business Plan is needed in some form and needs to be done well.

 Further Information & Help